isomorphic-software/smartclient-docs/kb_topics/debugging.md

 Then, include **either** a standalone test case (see below), **or**:

-*   For JS errors, Stack traces as covered under "Debugging JavaScript Errors" above
+*   For JS errors, Stack traces from Firebug (for Firefox) or the Developer Console (for IE), as covered under "Debugging JavaScript Errors" above
 *   What server platform and [databinding approach](clientServerIntegration.md#kb-topic-client-server-integration) you are using, if applicable
 *   contents of the SmartClient Developer Console "Log messages" area, with appropriate diagnostic categories set the DEBUG or INFO level (see "Built-in Diagnostics" above)
 *   for any problem involving server contact, the complete server-side log for the request that fails or produces unexpected results